Out of Town Allowances Sample Clauses

 AutoNDA by SimpleDocs

 Out of Town Allowances.
-The Employer shall pay each employee a food and lodging allowance for each day that the employee is scheduled to work at a project that requires overnight accommodation.
+Out of town shall mean project further than 140 kms from the Employer’s office.
+The Employer shall arrange, assign and pay for out of town living accommodations that meet a suitable and reasonable standard.
+Double occupancy at an economy motel normally meets the standard.
+In addition, the Employer shall pay each employee a food allowance for each day that the employee is scheduled to work at a project that requires overnight accommodation.
 The allowance is paid for each day worked by the employee and for each day that work was scheduled but not performed due to circumstances outside the employee’s control, but excluding days not worked due to the illness or absence of the employee.
-The daily allowance is one hundred and thirty-five dollars ($135.00).
+The daily food allowance is fifty dollars ($50.00).

 Time is Money Join Law Insider Premium to draft better contracts faster.